Johnny Carson: The Tonight Show

 Carson with Dick Cavett and Alan King in a publicity photo promoting the 1968 California Friars Club roast of Carson.

 McMahon followed Carson from Who Do You Trust? as his announcer and sidekick, and Skitch Henderson was installed as the maestro of the NBC Orchestra.
 McMahon's famous introduction, "Heeeeere's Johnny!!!" was followed by a brief monologue by Carson.
-This was often followed by comedy sketches, interviews and live music.
+This was often followed by comedy sketches, interviews, and live music.
 Carson's trademark was a phantom golf swing at the end of his monologues, aimed stage left toward the orchestra.
 (Guest hosts sometimes parodied that gesture.
 Newhart rolled an imaginary bowling ball toward the audience.)

 Paul Anka wrote The Tonight Shows theme song, ("Johnny's Theme"), a reworking of his "Toot Sweet"; given lyrics, it was renamed "It's Really Love" and recorded by Annette Funicello in 1959.
-Before taking over The Tonight Show, Carson wrote lyrics for the song, and so claimed fifty percent of the song's performance royalties (though the lyrics were never used).
+Before taking over The Tonight Show, Carson wrote lyrics for the song, and so claimed 50% of the song's performance royalties (though the lyrics were never used).
 The theme is heard being played on sound recordings of Carson's first Tonight Show, and it was used without interruption through to his last broadcast on May 22, 1992.

 The Tonight Show was originally produced at NBC's headquarters at 30 Rockefeller Plaza in New York City, with occasional stints in California.
 The program began videotaping in advance during the Jack Paar days, although during the 1970s NBC fed the live taping from Burbank to New York via satellite for editing (see below).
 Carson had a talent for quick quips to deal with problems.
 If the opening monologue fared poorly, the band would start playing "Tea for Two" and Carson danced a softshoe to laughs from the studio audience.
 Alternatively, Carson might pull the boom microphone close to his face and announce, "Attention K-Mart shoppers, clean up in aisle four!"